TREXXX27/100-Days-Of-Code/readme.md

 -   Was able to solve 2 questions in Virtual contest [CP-14](https://codeforces.com/group/9YguDGcHHN/contest/293527) prepared by [Kuee](https://github.com/TheSherlockHomie).
 -   [DP solution](https://codeforces.com/contest/189/submission/17217154) to the [Cut Ribbon](https://codeforces.com/problemset/problem/189/A) question was really nice!
 Need to practice DP more!
 - 26 days !!!
 Completed first quarter of the 100 days of code challenge !
 Hurray 😎🤩🥳
+- 3rd is a really special day for me ....
+29 MONTHS! 😍

 ---